Birding Northern New Mexico

 Beth Hansen 2014

 Small-group field trips limited to six birders.
 Plan to arrive the evening of Monday May 13, 2019 in Albuquerque and book your Monday room with Best Western Rio Grande Old Town 505-843-9500.
 The field trip begins with a Monday morning breakfast in the Best Western Rio Grande Hotel.
 Field trip ends on Friday evening 5PM at Albuquerque Airport.
 If you plan on staying Friday overnight you will need to book a hotel for your Friday night stay.

 New Mexico is a spectacular state with an astonishing variety of ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forest, deep canyons, pine and juniper forest situated on the spine of the Continental Divide.
 Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
-July begins the fall migration for both Great Basin land birds and water birds, and we’ll take time to observe and understand the “Interior West” subspecies we encounter.
+Spring migration for Rocky Mountains will be underway birds will making their way to the northern nesting grounds.
+Bring your camera to take advantage of the many photo opportunities this field trip will provide.

 Day 1, Tuesday May 14th 2019